cailleach666/hotel-backend/README.md

 7. After building the project, you can go to src/main/java/BackendApplication.java and run it to start the application.

-5. Run the Backend Locally:
+8. (Optional) Instead of doing steps 6-7, you can run the Backend Locally:

     ```./gradlew bootRun```